alanng10/NewsShown/Docue/a.md

 The Trump shown is gone to lazy and expect benefit.

+The Trump shown is gone to feel base lazy.

 The Trump shown is TotalDone WORTH GAIN TIER and MARK DARK Interm.